 Croatia is one of Europe’s hit holiday destinations – and a great choice for mixing cultural and historical highlights with some fun-in-the-sun.

-Okay, admittedly Croatia can be a bit polished.
-As an independent traveller my heart beats a little faster for countries that are maybe a bit more raw or have more varied cultural experiences.
-Croatia feels more like a holiday place than a ‘travel’ place, if that makes any sense.
-But I did have two fantastic holidays there, on which my tips here are based.
+I do think Croatia can be a bit of a polished and predictable holiday destination.
+My heart beats a little faster for countries that are maybe a bit less discovered or offering a great variety of experiences.
+That said, I did have two fantastic holidays there, on which my tips here are based.

-While it gets very crowded in summer, Croatia fortunately hasn’t befallen at all to the kind of large-scale development you see on some other Mediterranean coastlines.
+While it gets very crowded in summer, Croatia hasn’t befallen at all to the kind of large-scale development you see on some other Mediterranean coastlines.
 Everything remains at a pleasant scale, with accommodation mostly in the form of smaller boutique hotels, private rooms, and backpacker-friendly hostels.

 Intrepid explorers might want to hit up the greater Balkan region, though I highly recommend Croatia for a fun and easy country to travel.